ideanotionadmin/ideapress/README.md

 <h3>5.6 Share Charm</h3>

-Share Charm is handled by MetroPress.
+Share Charm is handled by IdeaPress.
 The default behavior is to share the mainUrl defined in options.js.
 This is useful in hub page or other pages that doesn’t have content to share.
 However, a module can override that behavior if the page has a special Div element: